Can you ever send enough thank you cards? I think not. It reminds me of this quote…

 “Feeling gratitude and not expressing it is like wrapping a present and not giving it.” – William Arthur Ward

-So yesterday when our church hosted a craft and chat I made lots and lots of thank you cards.
+When our church hosted a craft and chat, I made lots and lots of thank you cards.
 Crafting with other people is fun but often I chat more than I craft.
 This time I was prepared.
 The day before I took some thank you cards I had designed and cut a whole bunch of card stock to make them.
-I also stamped my main images and cut them out with my Big Shot.
+I also stamped my main images and die-cut them out.
 That way at the craft and chat all I had to do was assemble and chat.
 Perfect!!

 Beauty is in the eye of the beholder… and what you do with the paper.
 When I first saw the Moroccan Designer Series Paper from Stampin’ Up!
 I wasn’t sure that I liked it.
 The colors are a little muted for my taste (I like bright colors!!) and I wasn’t sure what I would do with the designs.
 Can I tell you that I have used every single last bit of that paper already?!?!!
 I turned the twelve 12×12 papers that come in the pack into 15 notepad covers (more on that soon) and 99 cards!